John Peter Altgeld: Death and legacy

-Altgeld was working as a lawyer in Darrow's law firm when he suffered a cerebral hemorrhage while delivering a speech on behalf of the Boers in Joliet, Illinois in March 1902.
+Altgeld was working as a lawyer in Darrow's law firm when he suffered a cerebral hemorrhage while delivering a speech on behalf of the Boers in Joliet, Illinois, in March 1902.
 He was 54 years old when he died.
 Thousands filed past his body as it lay in state in the lobby of the Chicago Public Library, and he was eulogized by Darrow and by Hull House founder Jane Addams.
+Poet Vachel Lindsay wrote a poem, "The Eagle That Is Forgotten," in memory of Altgeld.

 Altgeld is buried in Graceland Cemetery in Uptown, Chicago.

-The governor influenced the design of five castle-like structures in Illinois universities.
+The governor influenced the design of five castle-like structures at Illinois universities.
 One is Altgeld Hall at the University of Illinois at Urbana-Champaign, which is on the National Register of Historic Places.
 It is currently home to the Mathematics Department, and had previously housed the College of Law and the University Library.
-The other four are the eponymous edifices at Southern Illinois University Carbondale and Northern Illinois University, as well as John W. Cook Hall at Illinois State University and Old Main at Eastern Illinois University.
+The other four are at Southern Illinois University Carbondale and Northern Illinois University, as well as John W. Cook Hall at Illinois State University and Old Main at Eastern Illinois University.
 Chicago's Altgeld Gardens Homes, one of the first housing projects in the United States, was named after the former governor as well as the street located at 2500 North in Chicago's grid system, Altgeld Street.

+There is a statue of Altgeld in Lincoln Park in Chicago at 2045 Lincoln Park West; east of Lincoln Park West, south of Dickens St.